-- Gaming headset with the Z designation are going to be the best choice for PC gamers.
+- Gaming headsets with the Z designation are going to be the best choice for PC gamers.

-These are generally great sounding gaming headsets all around the board, and any issues with the sound stage or imaging is usually counterbalanced by the presence of surround sound in most of the gaming headsets that Turtle Beach create.
-If you decide that you want something that’s great for discerning music listening, you can always check out our guide to the best headphones for audiophiles in 2020.
+These are generally great-sounding gaming headsets across the board, and any issues with the sound stage or imaging are usually counterbalanced by the presence of surround sound in most of the gaming headsets that Turtle Beach creates.
+If you decide that you want something that’s great for discerning music listening, you can always check out our guide to the best headphones for audiophiles.

-That aforementioned surround sound is one of the best Turtle Beach advantages.
+That aforementioned surround sound is one of the best advantages of a Turtle Beach headset.
 Plenty of gaming models they offer come with at least Dolby Digital Surround Sound, and that makes it much easier to identify opponents sneaking up on you and get a better sense of where gunfire is coming from.
 The best Turtle Beach headphones for gaming include Superhuman Hearing: a feature that expands the sound stage even further.

-If you want to get right in the thick of things, larger drivers are going to offer the best performance.
-In terms of sheer decibel levels, size does matter, but quality is just as consistent on the materials the speakers are made from.
+If you want to get right into the thick of things, larger drivers are going to offer the best performance.
+In terms of sheer decibel levels, size does matter, but the quality is just as consistent on the materials the speakers are made from.
 You should keep an eye out for models that are marketed as being made from Nanoclear.
-This driver format is specially tuned to Turtle Beach’s signature sound engineering and is available in top gaming headsets like the Turtle Beach Elite but can also be found in gaming headsets far less expensive than the Turtle Beach Elite.
+This driver format is specially tuned to Turtle Beach’s signature sound engineering and is available in top gaming headsets like the Turtle Beach Elite but can also be found in far less expensive options.

-ProSpecs is a feature that comes packed into most of the headsets here, from high end wireless gaming headsets to budget price models.
+ProSpecs is a feature that comes packed into most of the headsets here, from high-end wireless gaming headsets to budget price models.
 They come with channels built into the band that make space for glasses legs.
-It’s an incredibly effective inclusion that puts this brand a step above for the short- and nearsighted.
+It’s an incredibly effective inclusion that puts this brand a step above the short- and near-sighted.

-TruSpeak is a technology devised by TB for the needs of the professional gaming community.
-It does one of the best jobs around of isolating surrounding noise while also offering solid sound reproduction.
-If you’re serious about competiting gaming, you should consider paying special attention to models that offer TruSpeak gaming tech.
+TruSpeak is a technology devised by Turtle Beach for the needs of the professional gaming community.
+It does one of the best jobs around in isolating surrounding noise while also offering solid sound reproduction.
+If you’re serious about competitive gaming, you should consider paying special attention to models that offer TruSpeak gaming tech.

-Some models come with the indicator of Amplified.
-That indicates headset that come with a separate wireless amplifier that can boost the bass performance significantly.
+Some models come with the label Amplified.
+That indicates a headset that comes with a separate wireless amplifier that can boost the bass performance significantly.
 But since it is wireless, you’ll have to look out for the battery life on these gaming devices.
 You can expect a battery life of 30 hours on most Amplified models.
 And if Amplified models are a little outside your price range, plenty of headsets also come with Bass Boost technology.
 While it won’t offer the same gaming audio boost as a wireless amplifier, Bass Boost is still a nice addition.